jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 << creation behavior of commands >>
 << details >>
 a command object might only execute *once*.
 A command object may represent a single execution.
 An execution might be created and dormant until it would be run.
 This might be a chance to set the input of the command.
 After a command was run, the execution might stay created while it may still be referenced, so output might be read, until `everybody` might be done with it.
 When the executable object would not be referenced anymore, it might be destroyed.
 A command object might not be executed twice: to run a command again, a new command object might be created, that may have the same *definition*.
 In an attempt to execute the same command symbol twice, what might happen instead, is that the old object may be released, and a new object could be created in its place.
 A reason why a command object might only be executed once, may be that this would give all the referrers a chance to read `the` execution’s output, `whenever` they want, `without` it `being` overwritten by new output.
-A command object `stays` created for `as long as` it `is being` referenced, so `everybody can` read `the` output of `the` command. `The` command object `will only` be `destroyed` when `nothing refers` to it `anymore`.
+A command object `stays` created for `as long as` it `is being` referenced, so `everybody can` read `the` output of `the` command. `The` command object `might only` be `destroyed` when `nothing refers` to it `anymore`.

 ### Command Definition Analogy to Classes